Vegan “Crab” Cake sliders:

 Place the chickpeas, heart of palm, hummus, parsley or dill, pickles, Old Bay seasoning into a medium bowl.
 Now really get in there and massage the chickpeas with your hands, every time you mush a chickpea you get a point.
 I suppose you could use a potato masher but where is the fun in that?
 You still want texture but give it a good mash.

-Mince up the veggies you are planning to incorporate, I used carrots, celery, onion and red pepper.
-Now heat a skillet and saute them with a smidgen of oil until the onion and celery become slightly transparent, about 3 minutes.
+Dice up the veggies you are planning to incorporate, I used carrots, celery, onion and red pepper all 1/4 dice.
+Now heat a skillet and saute them with a smidgen of oil until the onion and celery become slightly transparent, about 5 minutes.

 Stir the veggies and 1/2 cup bread crumbs into the bowl with the chickpeas.

 Mix well.
 Cover the bowl and place it on the refrigerator for 20 minutes or up to 24 hours.
+You want it to firm up in the fridge.
 When you are ready to cook the crab cakes remove the bowl from the fridge and form balls the size of your bun.
 I used a melon baller for this part because I'm super fancy.

-Cook the patties for three minutes and flip.
-Cook three more minutes.
+Fry the patties for 3-4 minutes until golden and then flip with a spatula.
+Fry for 3-4 more minutes.
 This process will take a few batches.

 You are good to go.
 Place your patties into toasted bun and condiment up.